 Keep only the important things

 Often we hold onto way more than what we actually need.
 Things in life don’t make life meaningful, people do.
-It’s the relationships, family and… Click To TweetIt’s the little things that make life exceptional.
+It’s the relationships, family, and friendships that bring joy.
+Click To TweetIt’s the little things that make life exceptional.
 I found that I had extra copies of so many things.
 I told myself to hold onto the extras “just in case.”
 When you fill your life with the just in case type of attitude constantly you miss out on the true moments right in front of you.
 Filling your life with the just in case attitude prevents growth.
 Holding on too tight just in case leaves little room for you to experience true happiness.
 I had copies of copies of copies.
-I only needed one original not 15.
+I only needed one original, not 15.
 (I back stuff up of course) All that extra took up way to much space.
 How many times have you let unkind thoughts take up space in your head?
 What would happen if you let it go?

 Put a name on it

 Generally, I consider myself a well-organized person, however over a period of time things can get out of order.
 Sometimes in life emotions get out of order.
 Learning to identify (label) your emotions helps you understand yourself more.
 Understanding your emotions can help you respond better.
 When you label your emotions it helps to center yourself.
 It’s not just about saying “ I’m mad”, but really looking under that emotion.
 Call it what it is.
 Label the emotion I am disappointed.
 I am hurt.
 I am pleased.
 I am well.
 Labeling helps you put emotions in order for you.
 Labeling also helps you to know what emotion you are dealing with, and then you can start to decide what you will do with that emotion.
 For items that I did not label I would have to spend extra time looking it over.
 I had to find out was it valuable enough to keep or let it go.
 How often have you miss labeled an emotion only to find out later that is not what it is or not worth holding onto?

 Looking back is good